-CASE FRONT CONTROLS CONTROL CABLE MODEL
+CASE FRONT CONTROLS (See Figure B.1) ACROSS THE ARC MODEL

-(See Figure B.1)

-1. WIRE FEED SPEED DISPLAY

-The Wire Feed Speed display shows the rate the LN-15 will feed electrode during welding.
-The default units are inches/minute.
+1. WIRE FEED SPEED DISPLAY-The Wire Feed Speed display shows the rate the LN-15 will feed electrode during welding.
 The wire feed speed is calibrated to within ±2%.

-2. VOLTAGE DISPLAY

-The voltage display shows the average arc voltage during welding.
+2. VOLTAGE DISPLAY-The voltage display shows the average arc voltage during the welding.
 The average voltage will continue to be shown for 5 seconds after the end of the weld.
 When not welding, the display is "- - - ".
-The voltage is calibrated to ±2% over a range of 10 to 45 volts.
+The voltage is calibrated to $\pm 2\%$ over a range of 10 to 45 volts.